Kristiansand: Name

-The name was often written Christianssand until 1877, although the map of the mapmaker Pontoppidan from 1785 spelled the name Christiansand (with a single 's').
-That year, an official spelling reform aimed at making city names "more Norwegian" changed it to Kristianssand.
-Kristiansund and Kristiania, now Oslo, had their spellings changed under the same reform.
+Historically, the name was usually written Christianssand until 1877, although the map of the mapmaker Pontoppidan from 1785 spelled the name Christiansand (with a single 's').
+In 1877, an official spelling reform aimed at bringing city names into line with regular Norwegian orthography changed it to Kristianssand.
+Kristiansund and Kristiania (Oslo), also had their spellings changed under the same reform.
 Despite that, a number of businesses and associations retain the "Ch" spelling.
 The name was again changed to its present form, Kristiansand (single "s"), in 1889.

 In 2012, the city's mayor, Arvid Grundekjøn, proposed that the city be renamed Christianssand, arguing that "Kristiansand" is grammatically meaningless and that Christianssand stands for tradition.
 This proposal was not well received by the locals and the mayor has not pushed this further.